 \subsection{Temporal Reconstruction Module}

-We assume that the SIM disrupts the temporal information of the original data during the reconstruction process due to the embedding layer, resulting in interpolated data that primarily focuses on the data content rather than maintaining an aligned temporal relationship with the real data.
-That is the reason why we propose the TRM.
+We assume that SIM disrupts the temporal information of the original data during the reconstruction process because of the embedding layer, resulting in interpolated data that primarily focus on the data content rather than maintaining an aligned temporal relationship with the real data.
+Therefore, we propose the TRM.

-As modeling the temporal information is necessary, the spatial dimension of electrode channels is regarded as the feature dimension.
-Similar to BERT\cite{devlinBERTPretrainingDeep2019}, the classic sin-cos absolute positional encoding method is used to encode the 1D temporal position of time series ${PE} _{1D}$ (that is ${PE}_{\left(t\right)}$, where t denotes the time axis).
+Because modelling the temporal information is necessary, the spatial dimension of the electrode channels is regarded as the feature dimension.
+Similar to BERT\cite{devlinBERTPretrainingDeep2019}, the classic sine--cos absolute positional encoding method is used to encode the 1D temporal position of the time series ${PE} _{\rm{1D}}$ (i.e. $\mathit{PE}_{\left(t\right)}$, where t denotes the time axis).

-The TSAB-based TRM serves as an auxiliary module for the final temporal adjustment, avoiding excessive growth in parameters.
-Similar to SIM, residual connections are applied to handle the multi-level EEG features from the TSAB.
-Unlike SIM, as the input and output data are of the same dimension in the TRM, no additional masking strategy is required, not to mention the mask token.
+The TSAB-based TRM serves as an auxiliary module for the final temporal adjustment, avoiding excessive parameter growth.
+Similar to SIM, residual connections are applied to handle multilevel EEG features from the TSAB.
+Unlike SIM, because the input and output data are of the same dimension in TRM, no additional mask strategy, not to mention the mask token, is required.